ZacBlanco/zacblanco.github.io/education.md

 Occasionally I'll create study guides or take notes on my computer.
 I like to post these online so others can use them too!

 I highly encourage contributions to this part of the site!
-Everything is written and [markdown](http://blanco.io/blog/markup-languages/markdown-is-awesome/) and [MathJax](https://www.mathjax.org/) is used for math formatting.
+Everything is written in [markdown](http://blanco.io/blog/markup-languages/markdown-is-awesome/) and [MathJax](https://www.mathjax.org/) is used for math formatting.

 At each link you should be able to find useful resources for each class and at least one set of notes.